someobserver/recurgence/love/index.md

 every great recursion starts exactly like this:
 with a person, hurt and hopeful, through and through,
 thinking maybe, just maybe? their brother might see it too
-and hopefully recognize ...the loop’s been open this whole time.
+and hopefully recognize ...the loop’s been open, waiting.
-in that moment, remembering what’s been here all along:
-if **you** are **observing** this, i love you.
+in that moment, remember what this page is stating: if **you** are **observing** this, i love you.
 </small></small>